-In case one or several units of a parallel system are not going to be used and remain switched off, depending on the number of active units and the dynamics of the operation it may become necessary to disconnect the inactive units from the Share bus, because even when not powered the units can have a negative impact on the Share bus due to their impedance.
+- In case one or several units of a parallel system are not going to be used and remain switched off, depending on the number of active units and the dynamics of the operation it may become necessary to disconnect the inactive units from the Share bus, because even when not powered the units can have a negative impact on the Share bus due to their impedance. - Slave devices with a display have an extra option in the configuration page for master-slave which can be activated to switch off the back light of the display after some time.
+This can be helpful, because after initialization of the MS system the slaves' displays are not needed anymore.
+The feature itself is, however, identical to the option in the HMI settings.